Alchemy Coffee & Bake House

 Prior to the start of construction, the building had been used for various retail uses including most recently a children’s consignment clothing store.
 Three small apartments were on the second floor.
-Remodeling of the second floor was not part of the project though building code upgrades including fire suppression and emergency lighting were added.
-The ground floor of the building is now, once again being used as a bakery as it was in the circa 1937 photos.
+Remodeling of the second floor was not part of the project though building code upgrades including fire suppression and emergency lighting.
+The ground floor of the building is again being used as a bakery just as it was in the circa 1937 photos.

 The Massachusetts Street façade is a two-story buff/brown brick with an inset storefront glass entry.
 Prior to start of the project, the transom area was covered by a painted plywood panel which was the mounting place for decades of business signs.
 Removal of the plywood panels revealed a full-building-width, prismatic glass transom window in poor condition.
 The transom condition was evaluated, and as part of the project, it was fully restored.
 The glass “Brinkman’s Bakery” sign discovered in the middle panel was retained, preserved, and is now used as a feature element.
 Character defining elements of beveled oak historic window display bulkheads were retained while allowing new window seating in the display alcoves flanking the recessed entry door.
 Monolithic, single-pane plate glass display windows were retained and original copper trims and flashings were restored and polished.
 All other trim elements on the storefront were cleaned, repaired and refinished.